TGAC/COPO-documentation/submissions/samples.rst

 #.
 Navigate to the **Samples** web page.

+   To do this, please refer to the relevant section below, depending on the type of profile that you are working on.

+   * :ref:`Accessing the Samples web page for Tree of Life profiles <accessing-samples-web-page-tol>`
-   See :ref:`How to access Samples web page <accessing-samples-web-page>` section for guidance.
+   * :ref:`Accessing the Samples web page for Genomics profiles <accessing-samples-web-page-genomics>`

 #.
 On the **Samples** web page, select **only one** sample record from the sample record table displayed.